stitchdata/docs/_connect-files/api/objects/properties/properties-object.md

       - `type` - The expected data type of the property's value.
 For example: `string`
       - `pattern` - The expected pattern of the property's value.
 For example: `^\\d+$`

-      Data will only be returned for this field is `system_provided: false`.
+      Data will only be returned for this array if `system_provided: false`.

 examples:
   - code: |